PublicI/iraq-war-card/README.md

 As a general rule, only the relevant excerpts of public statements have been included in the database; deleted material is marked “[text omitted].”
 (In a case of a lengthy press conference in which Iraq is mentioned only briefly, for example, only the relevant passage is included.)
 Where deleting text might have rendered the remaining material misleading or difficult to understand, longer passages were left intact.
 And in some cases public pronouncements of Bush administration officials that did not include direct statements were included if they provided useful context.

 ## Contents
 - [cards.csv](data/cards.csv) - This document contains a list of statements made by members of the Bush administration.
-Each row includes the date of the statement, the speaker, the source and content of the statement.
+Each row includes the date and content of the statement.
+It also includes the name of the speaker, a lits of people and topics mentioned in the statement along with a link to the source of the statement.
 - [timeline.csv](data/timeline.csv) - This document is a timeline of events related to the Iraq war.
 This file can be used to add context to statements from the `cards.csv` file.

 ## Methodology